Skip to content

 The application is only available online using the division’s application portal, MY LICENSE, which is accessed via the state’s myAlaska system.
 A valid credit card payment is required to apply online.
 Use the following link to set up your account and initiate your application:

-Please be sure to begin the permanent application process quickly after applying for the temporary license if you will need a license more than 180 days.
-One-time extensions of the temporary licenses are available but not guaranteed.
+If you will need a license more than 180 days and you do not qualify for a permanent license under the SCRA laws noted above, please be sure to begin the permanent application process quickly after applying for the military temporary license.
+One-time extensions of the military temporary licenses are available but not guaranteed.
 See below for more information on extensions.

 Temporary Military License Extensions

-To request an extension, submit the Request for Extension - Military Temporary License form (#08-4832).
+To request an extension, submit the Request for Extension - Military Temporary License form (#08-4832) and required $100 temporary license fee.

 Military Education, Training, Service Credit and Exemptions